jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Hypothesis

-The Predictive Horizontal Pod Autoscaler using the Holt-Winters prediction method will pre-emptively scale, reacting earlier than the standard Kubernetes Horizontal Pod Autoscaler.
+The Predictive Horizontal Pod Autoscaler using the Holt-Winters prediction method will pre-emptively scale compared to the standard Kubernetes Horizontal Pod Autoscaler which will only retroactively react.
 This will be manifested in higher replica counts when scaling up, and scaling up earlier; with the result of lower average and maximum latency, and less failed requests - primarily around the moment of change from lower load levels to high load.
-This effect will only be apparant however after at least one full season (24 hours); for the first season as the predictor won't have data to make a prediction it will be largely the same performance as the standard Kubernetes Horizontal
+This effect will only be apparant after at least one full season (24 hours); for the first season as the predictor won't have data to make a prediction therefore it is expected to have approximately the same performance as the standard Kubernetes Horizontal Pod Autoscaler.
-Pod Autoscaler.

 ### Results
 Figure \ref{phpa_rep_compare} displays how the replica count varies with the